Hit and Run Virginia

 If your lawyer can argue that the penalties for a hit and run are inappropriate for your situation, you might end up with a substantially decreased sentence.
 The following are a few of the most typical mitigating elements, but keep in mind that your sentence is still up to the discretion of the judge and the factors of your unique situation:

-- Injury: Virginia Code § 46.2-894 establishes a unique arrangement for injured drivers.
+Virginia Code § 46.2-894 establishes a unique arrangement for injured drivers.
 You might have the ability to show that your injuries prevented you from carrying out the responsibilities described above and that you reported the mishap as quickly as you were able to.
-If you and your attorney can prove that the mishap impaired your judgment, or that you were otherwise indisposed by a medical emergency, the court might dismiss your charges.
+If you and your attorney can prove that the mishap impaired your judgment or that you were otherwise indisposed by a medical emergency, the court might dismiss your charges.

-- Inaccurate treatment: Leaving the scene of a mishap is a crime in this state.
+Leaving the scene of a mishap is a crime in this state.
 That implies that the authorities have an obligation to follow a particular criminal procedure in these types of cases.
-You and your attorney should check to make sure that warrants and other aspects of law enforcement procedures were properly handled.
+You and your attorney should check to make sure that warrants and other aspects of law enforcement procedures are properly handled.
 If they weren’t, your attorney might be able to argue that for your charges to be dropped on procedural premises.

 While it might seem obvious, the state needs to be able to prove that you were associated with the accident.
 If you have proof showing that you were not the driver, you must bring it to your attorney’s attention immediately to mount a strong defense.
 If this is the case, the court will want to know who was driving your vehicle at the time of the mishap and why they were driving it.
 Being able to show that your vehicle was stolen or that you were someplace else at the time might help establish a defense that can lead to your charges being dropped.